Minneapolis Criminal Defense Attorney

 Being charged with a Criminal Defense charge can carry a variety of consequences – depending on the severity of the case.
 Outcomes can range from jail sentences, fines or disqualification from potential opportunities within a certain field.
-Criminal Defense cases can include offenses such as assault, drug crimes and theft.
+Criminal Defense cases can include offenses such as assault, drug crimes and theft, and having a Minneapolis criminal defense attorney experienced in all of the offenses is critical to achieve a favorable outcome.

 By working alongside Gerald Miller you will be able to fight the case with the utmost of confidence in getting a result that you desire.
 Thanks to over 35 years of experience in the industry, you can be assured that Gerald Miller has the credentials to help you succeed in your case.